Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 How the OCR system recognizes invoice issue dates

-The date of issue on documents was read correctly 90% of the time.
-Dates containing the name of the month caused particular problems, e.g., May 5, 2019, where it was necessary to manually indicate the area with the date.
+The issue date on documents was read correctly 90% of the time.
+Dates containing the month's name caused particular problems, e.g., May 5, 2019, where it was necessary to indicate the area with the date manually.

 After the operator indicates the area, the data is read correctly every time.